Stabilizing a linear system using phone calls when time is information: Conclusion and outlook

-In the framework of control of dynamical systems over communication channels, it has recently been observed that event-triggering policies encoding information over time in a state-dependent fashion can exploit timing information for stabilization in addition to the information traditionally carried by data packets~\cite{khojasteh2018eventcompledx,Level,OurJournal1,khojasteh2017time,linsenmayer2017delay,khojasteh2018eventdis,ling2017bit,yildiz2019event,cdc19papermj,guo2019optimal}.
+In the framework of control of dynamical systems over communication channels, it has recently been observed that event-triggering policies encoding information over time in a state-dependent fashion can exploit timing information for stabilization in addition to the information traditionally carried by data packets~\cite{khojasteh2020exploiting,Level,OurJournal1,linsenmayer2017delay,yildiz2019event,cdc19papermj,guo2019optimal}.
 In a more general framework, this paper studied from an information-theoretic perspective the fundamental limitation of using \emph{only} timing information for stabilization, independent of any transmission strategy.
-We showed that for stabilization of an undisturbed scalar linear system over a channel with a unitary alphabet, the timing capacity~\cite{anantharam1996bits} should be at least as large as the entropy rate of the system.
-In addition, in the case of exponentially distributed delays, we provided a tight sufficient condition using a coding strategy that refines the estimate of the decoded message as more and more symbols are received.
-Important open problems for future research include the effect of system disturbances, understanding the combination of timing information and packets with data payload, and extensions to vector systems.
+We showed that for stabilization of an undisturbed scalar linear system over a channel with a unitary alphabet, the timing capacity~\cite{anantharam1996bits} should be, essentially, at least as large as the entropy rate of the system.
+In addition, in the case of exponentially distributed delays, we provided an almost tight sufficient condition using a coding strategy that refines the estimate of the decoded message as more and more symbols are received.